ocaml/dune/doc/dune-libs.rst

    (targets config.h)
    (action (run ./discover.exe)))

-Another common pattern is to produce a flags file with configurator and then use this flag file using ``:include``:
+Another common pattern is to produce a flags file with Configurator and then use this flag file using ``:include``:

 .. code-block:: lisp